n43/react-pannable/packages/pannable/docs/carousel.md

 #### getActiveIndex()

-Returns index of the active view of the carousel.
+Returns index of the active item of the carousel.

 #### slideTo({index: number, animated: boolean})

-Slides to the specified view.
+Slides to the specified item.

 #### slidePrev()

-Slides to the previous view.
+Slides to the previous item.

 #### slideNext()

-Slides to the next view.
+Slides to the next item.

 ## Types